-Quitting smoking can be one of life’s most difficult challenges and may require several attempts in order to finally reach your goal.
-The most common causes of relapse are stress, weight gain, and nicotine and tobacco withdrawal symptoms.
+Quitting smoking can be one of life’s most difficult challenges.
+You may need several attempts to finally reach your goal.
+The most common causes of relapse are stress, weight gain, and symptoms of nicotine and tobacco withdrawal.

 The good news is that there are helpful ways of coping with smoking relapse.
-"Slips," may occur within the first week, months, or even years after you have decided to quit smoking.
-While these unexpected urges may be dangerous, there are ways to cope and help you in your efforts to not relapse.
+“Slips” may occur within the first week, months, or even years after you decide to quit smoking.
+While these unexpected urges may be dangerous, there are ways to cope with them.

 Most slipups occur within the first week of trying to quit smoking.
-Just because you take a puff or two of a cigarette or slide into a full-blown relapse does not mean that you cannot begin again.
-The important thing to remember is that you are still in control and can move forward in your efforts to quit smoking.
+Just because you take a puff or two of a cigarette or slide into a full-blown relapse doesn’t mean that you can’t begin again.
+The important thing to remember is that you’re still in control and can move forward in your efforts to quit smoking.

 A single slipup may result in negative feelings, depression, and self-condemnation.
 This can often lead to feelings of hopelessness and wanting to give up trying to quit.
-Several slips may result in a full-blown relapse, but it is never too late to start again.
-When you come face-to-face with the desire to smoke again, avoid thinking that just one cigarette will not hurt you and focus on the many health benefits you may enjoy since quitting smoking.
+Several slips may result in a full-blown relapse, but it’s never too late to start again.
+When you come face-to-face with the desire to smoke again, avoid thinking that just one cigarette won’t hurt you.
+Instead, focus on the many health benefits you may enjoy from quitting smoking.

-While desires to smoke again may arise at any point throughout your life, unexpected urges may prove to be dangerous and more likely to cause you to relapse.
+Unexpected urges to smoke can be dangerous and cause you to relapse.
 Triggers, events, or circumstances can all work together to create a smoking relapse.
-It is important to make yourself aware of these triggers and avoid them, if at all possible.
+It’s important to make yourself aware of these triggers and avoid them, if at all possible.